 About Global Studies

-In learning to transform ideals into action at the global level students will prepare for careers in public service, international organizations, global media, development, and the non-governmental/non-profit sector as well as graduate study in the social sciences, media, and law, and more!
+In learning to transform ideals into action at the global level, students prepare for careers in the non-profit sector, public service, international organizations, global media, development, the arts, research organizations, education, and law, as well as graduate study in the social sciences, and more.

 Current course clusters for elective study include:

 - This cluster focuses on the relationship between global structures, multiple forms of knowledge, identities, and lived experiences.

 - Courses link the global and the local through an emphasis on how structures affect everyday life under globalization, and how people across a variety of contexts understand, negotiate, and resist them.

 - This cluster concerns how the global is “ordered,” especially through the global economy and the nation-state system with its international institutions and structures.